 You should read the following management's narrative analysis of results of operations together with the condensed consolidated financial statements and notes to the financial statements included elsewhere in this quarterly report.
 This management's narrative analysis is intended to help provide an understanding of our financial condition, changes in financial condition and results of our operations and contains forward-looking statements that involve risks and uncertainties.
 The forward-looking statements are not historical facts, but rather are based on current expectations, estimates, assumptions and projections about our industry, business and future financial results.
-Our actual results could differ materially from the results contemplated by these forward-looking statements due to a number of factors, including those discussed in our Annual Report on Form 10-K for the year ended December 31, 2011 under the caption "Item 1A.
-Risk Factors."
+Our actual results could differ materially from the results contemplated by these forward-looking statements due to a number of factors, including those discussed under the caption, "Disclosure Regarding Forward-Looking Statements" and Item 1A.
+"Risk Factors" in each of our Annual Report on Form 10-K for the year ended December 31, 2011 and this report.
+We are a holding company, whose subsidiaries operate two primary business segments: the EchoStar Satellite Services segment and the Hughes segment.